 Meeting at 18:30h at Rio & Learn

-Do you know Pedra do Sal?
+Do you know Pedra do Sal in Rio de Janeiro?
 Do you know how to dance samba?
 How would you feel about dancing samba in the place where it was born?

-Pedra do Sal square is where the first Carioca Samba originated from.
+Pedra do Sal is where the first Carioca Samba originated.
 It is where the early and most famous sambistas would perform their pieces.
-Nowadays every Monday and Friday a Roda de Samba sets up around a table to sing classics to everybody there, giving way to one of the most traditional and authentic nights out in Rio de Janeiro.
+Today, every Monday and Friday, a Roda de Samba sets up around a table to sing classics to everybody there, making way to one of the most traditional and authentic nights out in Rio de Janeiro.

-This Friday we will listen to live music and will have fun gazing at a sky full of stars!
-We will dance the night away while tasting a few snacks like grilled cheese on a stick, called Queijo Coalho, which is a delicious Brazilian snack , and drinking a few cold beers or a traditional caipirinha.
-It is amazing to enjoy this atmosphere were cariocas and foreigners mix together with the rhythms of Samba.
+On Friday night we will listen to live music and have fun gazing at a sky full of stars!
+We will dance the night away while tasting a few snacks like Queijo Coalho (cheese on a stick), which is a delicious Brazilian street food, and drinking a few cold beers or a traditional caipirinha.
+It’ll surely be amazing to enjoy this atmosphere where cariocas mix together with the rhythms of Samba.

 See on the links below some of our lasts visits: